University of Leeds Teaching Awards

 - Sustained Collaborative Excellence: your collaborative excellence claim needs to address how you have enhanced student learning; supported colleagues and influenced support for student learning; and your excellence in collaboration and team working.

-For further information please see the following guidance documents and FAQs, the award criteria and marking information (this includes details of the weighting for each section of an application), and details on applying for a mentor.
+For further information please see the following documents which includes FAQs, the award criteria and marking information (this includes details of the weighting for each section of an application), and details on applying for a mentor.

 - FAQs (Opens in Word)*

-- University Teaching Awards criteria and marking (Opens in Word)*
+- Awards criteria and marking information (Opens in Word)

 Selection of the Award Winners